 "I definitely seized the moment with this job.
 Having played and coached against them in the past, I’ve always thought this program was a sleeping giant," Bakich said.
 "The main reason I jumped over to this job is I saw a lot of parallels and consistencies between the program here and Vanderbilt’s program."

-If he can pull aand Pedro Alvarez, consider his job secure.
+If he can pull a David Price and Pedro Alvarez, consider his job secure.

 BTW, doesn't the writer of this article look like the priest from Year One?
 That's just an uncanny resemblance.

 Five Questions for Maryland's Season - Terrapins Insider

 If all five issues turn out positive (expect #3 - that's just open-ended), this season could be very good.
 If they turn out negative...well, at least we'll be better than UVA.
 Right?

 Tracking the Terps: Season ticket sales are down